Making a Release#

 Tagging as the signal for the release#

-As the release automation is triggered by a Git tag, the tag must be created in the GitLab repository.
+The release automation is triggered by pushing an annotated tag to the GitLab repository.
 The tag should be named according to the version number of the release.

 git evtag sign <tag>

-with git-evtag to provide strong signing guarantees.If you can’t do that, use the basic way:
+, using git-evtag.
+This provides strong signing guarantees.If you can’t do that, do it the basic way:

 git tag -s <tag>